 Carpet Cleaning 101 for Pet Owners

 For pet owners, cleaning the carpet is going to be a necessity and doing it right means not having to do it over again (hopefully).
-Here are tips to help.
+Here is “Carpet Cleaning 101 for Pet Owners,” and some tips to help.

 It’s amazing how much a pet can give you just by simply existing.
-According to the Centers for Disease Control, owning a pet can help increase your fitness level, lower stress, help improve your health and generally make you happier.
-And, although not specifically mentioned by the CDC, any pet owner can add a few more contributions, like urine stains on the carpet, fur clinging to every surface and the occasional hairball (unless your pet is a fish, then all bets are off).
+According to the Centers for Disease Control, owning a pet can help increase your fitness level, lower stress, help improve your health, and generally make you happier.
+You can also check out an article by Ryan Howard over at SmartParentAdvice.com as to why owning a pet is good for kids by clicking here.
+And, although not specifically mentioned by the CDC, any pet owner can add a few more contributions, like urine stains on the carpet, fur clinging to every surface, and the occasional hairball (unless your pet is a fish, then all bets are off).

 For owners of terrestrial animals, cleaning the carpet is going to be a necessity sooner rather than later.
 And doing it right means not having to do it over and over again (hopefully).
 Because animals tend to do their business where they’ve done it in the past, getting that particular smell out of the rug is an important art to learn if you intend to share your life with a cat or a dog.

 There’s a lot of very bad advice online about how to clean up your pet’s urine spots.
 You know the ones.
 You walk through the bedroom at night and — bam — there it is.
 Some random bloggers would have you put down a paper towel and then basically try to absorb the liquid by stomping it out.
 Unfortunately, that’s about the worst thing you can do.